hellokathy/6300Spring15Team10Mirror/Project1/manual.md

 **Required:**
 -------------
-*Run the given software via the command line using the java command and program name
+-Run the given software via the command line using the java command and program name
-*Specify the path to the document to be analyzed as your first argument in quotations ("")
+-Specify the path to the document to be analyzed as your first argument in quotations ("")
 **Example input:** java edu.gatech.seclass.prj1.Main "C:/Path/input.txt"
 **Example output:** The average length of your sentences is 7 words.

 **Optional:**
 -------------
-*Flags "-l" and "-d" can optionally be used to control certain options for the program.
+-Flags "-l" and "-d" can optionally be used to control certain options for the program.
-*Flag "-l" can be used to change the minimum number of characters contained in a word.
+-Flag "-l" can be used to change the minimum number of characters contained in a word.
 Please only use positive integers.
-*Flag "-d" can be used to add additional "end of sentence" characters. (commas, colons, etc.)
+-Flag "-d" can be used to add additional "end of sentence" characters. (commas, colons, etc.)
 **Example input:** java edu.gatech.seclass.prj1.Main "C:/Path/input.txt" -l 5 -d %&
 **Example output:** The average length of your sentences is 3 words.